PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 - fine, your icon fixed and clear
 - now you can check icons
-- if all fine - copy icon to icon theme folder, use script `tools/work/copy-to-theme.sh`:
+- if all fine - copy icons to main icon theme folders, use script `tools/work/copy-to-theme.sh`:

 For example:
 ```
 ./copy-app-to-theme.sh
 ```
-- clear work directory, use script `tools/work/clean.sh`:
+- clear **work** directory, use script `tools/work/clean.sh`:
 ```
 ./clean.sh
 ```